XSilent/jsPaint/README.md

 So please be aware that some things here might not be done in the perfect way (yet) - it's just work and improvement in progress!

+The project page can be found here: http://xsilent.github.io/jsPaint/